ASKCOS/ASKCOS/README.md

 ### Upgrade information

 The easiest way to upgrade to the new version of ASKCOS is using Docker and docker-compose.
 To get started, make sure both docker and docker-compose are installed on your machine.
 We have a pre-built docker image of ASKCOS hosted on GitLab.
-It is a private repository; if you do not have access to pull the image, please contact us [contact us](mailto:mlpds_support@mit.edu).
+It is a private repository; if you do not have access to pull the image, please [contact us](mailto:mlpds_support@mit.edu).
 In addition, you need to have the deploy/ folder from our code repository.
 To get the most recent version of ASKCOS:

 ```bash
 $ docker login registry.gitlab.com # enter credentials